Windwalker Monk DPS Spell Summary — Shadowlands 9.1.5

 Touch of Karma causes 70% of all damage you take for 10 seconds (up to a maximum of 50% of your maximum health) to be redirected to the enemy target as a 6-second Nature damage DoT.
 This is transformed into healing on your character through the Good Karma talent.
 This can also be used as a "DPS Cooldown", although its not recommended you do so unless you are confident that you will not need its defensive value.

 Afterlife is a passive ability that causes you to summon a Healing Sphere next to you each time you kill an enemy.
 The Healing Sphere lasts for 30 seconds, and heals you for a moderate amount when you walk over it.
 Furthermore, Afterlife also grants you a 50% chance to summon a Chi sphere each time you kill an enemy using Blackout Kick.
 The Chi sphere lasts for 2 minutes, and grants you 1 Chi when you walk over it.

-Touch of Death has a 2-minute cooldown, and it places an 8-second debuff on the target.
-When the debuff expires, the target takes damage equal to 35% of your maximum health plus 10% of all the damage dealt to the target over that duration.
+Touch of Death has a 3-minute cooldown, usable only when the target has less health than you, then it will kill the target instantly, OR used when a "harder" target such as a raid boss has less than 15% health, then it will deal 35% of your health as damage to that target.
 This is something you will generally want to use on cooldown, but can occasionally delay if it does not cost you a cast over the course of the fight.